-Then again, Pete's Coq au Vin won't cut it, either, if your restaurant is much more upscale.
-The important thing is that your restaurant and its name should go together and complement each other.
+The important thing is that your restaurant and its name should go together naturally.

 You might be surprised at the feedback you get.
-A name you thought was perfect might not go over so well with others, and someone might come up with a great new name that wouldn't have occurred to you otherwise.
+A name you thought was perfect might have unpleasant connotations for others.
+Or someone might come up with a name that wouldn't have occurred to you spontaneously.

 Watch Out for Trademarks

 Be careful not to trespass on trademarked and otherwise famous restaurant names.
 Remember the Eddie Murphy movie Coming to America?
-He worked at McDowell's instead of McDonald's.
-Yeah, don't do that.
-It's just too close.
-First, you might be asking for legal trouble.
-Second, it might give the impression that you're copying your competition.
+He worked at a fast food place named McDowell's.
+Don't do that.
+First, you might get sued.
+Second, it might give the impression that you're a poor copy of your competition.

 And, on that subject, once you settle on a name, you might talk to an attorney about trademarking it.